-Women users from India are not that behind on the usage of LinkedIn.
-That could be because most of the users in India on LinkedIn are from the IT/software field and that has a reasonable ratio of women work force.
+Women users from India are not that behind the usage of LinkedIn.
+That could be because most of the users in India on LinkedIn are from the IT/software field and that has a reasonable ratio of women workforce.

 |Average Minutes per Visit||Male||Female|

 The above two tables show women spend more time than men on social networking sites (except Orkut).
-I can surely see that behavior at my own house.
+I can surely see that behaviour at my own house.